-In other words, our sacred calling is to be decent, to be kind, to be compassionate, to be whatever it is that we believe the world is lacking: to be the kind of people the world needs—and it definitely needs people being less horrible these days.
+In other words, our sacred calling is to be decent, to be kind, to be compassionate, to be whatever it is that we believe this place is lacking: to be the kind of people the world needs—and it definitely needs less horrible these days.

 The Church of Not Being Horrible will gather every week to celebrate the inherent goodness of people.
 We’ll share stories of the ways we succeeded in being less than horrible to our families, coworkers, and strangers, and we’ll challenge ourselves to be even less horrible in the coming week.
 We’ll do this faithfully, repeatedly, and passionately, and hopefully we’ll begin to watch the world around us gradually become less angry, less bitter, less painful—less horrible.

 I’m not sure such religion will catch on, as being horrible seems to be trending these days among religious people but I think it’s worth a shot.
 I think it might alter the homes, marriages, and communities we’re living in, if not the planet we’re standing on.
 It might renovate our very hearts, themselves so prone to being horrible.
 It might help us become the best version of ourselves that we are able to be.

 If you’re interested in joining the church, you don’t need to pray a magic prayer.
 You don’t have to attend a membership class or recite any creeds or take a test or promise to give financially.
 There are no theological or bureaucratic hoops to jump through.